Defying Trump, Senate votes to end US support for Yemen war

 The war in Yemen is the world's worst humanitarian crisis, with an estimated 14 million people at risk of famine.

-The World Health Organization says about 10,000 people have been killed in the war between forces loyal to the Yemeni government, backed by the Saudi-led coalition, and the Iran-aligned Huthi rebels, but rights groups say the death toll is far higher.
+The World Health Organization says about 10,000 people have been killed in the war between forces loyal to the Yemeni government, backed by the Saudi-led coalition, and the Iran-aligned Huthi rebels.
+Rights groups say the death toll is far higher.

 The vote may well be the first of two congressional rebukes of Trump in as many days.

-On Thursday, the Senate is expected to vote on a resolution to reverse Trump's emergency declaration on border security, after the president went around Congress in a bid to secure more funding for his wall between the United States and Mexico.
+On Thursday, the Senate is expected to vote on a resolution -- already passed by the House -- to reverse Trump's emergency declaration on border security, after the president went around Congress in a bid to secure more funding for his wall between the United States and Mexico.